Patient Services Manager Visa Sponsorship Jobs in Montana

 Which visa types are most common for patient services manager roles in Montana?

-The H-1B is the most common visa category for patient services managers, as the role typically requires a bachelor's degree in healthcare administration, business, or a related field, meeting the specialty occupation standard.
-Some candidates also qualify under TN status if they are Canadian or Mexican nationals with relevant credentials.
+The H-1B visa is the most common visa category for patient services managers, as the role typically requires a bachelor's degree in healthcare administration, business, or a related field, meeting the specialty occupation standard.
+Some candidates also qualify under TN visa status if they are Canadian or Mexican nationals with relevant credentials.
 Employers file a Labor Condition Application with the Department of Labor before any H-1B petition can proceed.

 Which cities in Montana have the most patient services manager sponsorship jobs?